Check if the Warrant is Active

 - Determine if you should file a “Motion to Surrender”:

 Depending on the nature of the warrant, your criminal lawyer may advise filing a Motion to Surrender at the Courthouse.
 This gives your attorney an opportunity to potentially work out the terms of your release and/or resolve your case in advance of turning yourself in.
 This can save you from getting stuck in jail for days while waiting for a court date.

 - Determine if you should file a Motion to Withdraw Capias:

 Alternatively, your attorney may be able to ask the Court to withdraw the warrant in its entirety.
 This is true if the Judge chose to issue a warrant for failure to appear but you can show the Court the failure to appear was not intentional.

-If the warrant has already been executed (your arrested) and there is no bond or the bond is too high for your release, you attorney can file and schedule an emergency hearing asking the Judge to reduce the bond to something more manageable.
-In some cases, your criminal lawyer can ask the Judge to release you on your own recognizance, effectively allowing you out of custody without having to post a bond.
+If the warrant has already been executed (you’re arrested) and there is no bond or the bond is too high for your release, your attorney can file and schedule an emergency hearing asking the Judge to reduce the bond to something more manageable.
+In some cases, your criminal lawyer can ask the Judge to release you on your recognizance, effectively allowing you out of custody without having to post a bond.

-In some cases your attorney may simply schedule change of plea hearing to get you into Court and get you out of jail.
-Your attorney will examine your case, including the discovery and police reports, and contact the State Attorney in advance to try to resolve your case for an agreed upon deal that gets you out of jail.
+In some cases, your attorney may simply schedule a change of plea hearing to get you into Court and get you out of jail.
+Your attorney will examine your case, including the discovery and police reports, and contact the State Attorney in advance to try to resolve your case for an agreed-upon deal that gets you out of jail.